Cash-strapped Pak raises USD 1 bn through Islamic bond at record interest to keep forex reserves afloat | Business

 - Pakistan

-Pakistan has raised a whopping USD 1 billion loan through the Sukuk bond at a record 7.95 per cent interest rate, the highest cost that the cash-strapped country has agreed to pay in its history on an Islamic bond, media reports said on Tuesday.
+Pakistan has raised a whopping USD 1 billion loan through the Sukuk bond at a record 7.95 per cent interest rate, the highest cost that the cash-strapped country has agreed to pay in its history on an Islamic bond, and has also agreed to pledge a portion of the Lahore-Islamabad Motorway in return for the much-needed loan, media reports said on Tuesday.

 The government led by Prime Minister Imran Khan went to international capital markets after it consumed nearly USD 2 billion out of the USD 3 billion borrowed from Saudi Arabia one-and-half months ago, which brought down the gross official foreign exchange reserves to USD 17 billion as of January 14, it said.